Door Hardware Pre-Installation: Why is it Better?

 All of the empty left over hardware boxes are disposed of in our shop so they don’t ever clutter up the project.

 What used to take hours to complete at each individual door opening can now take just a few minutes.
 This means doors are installed quickly, correctly, and with minimal effort.
 Definitely a Win-Win scenario!

 Requesting pre-installed door hardware is as simple as asking for a price from one of our Estimators or Salesmen for the door hardware to be pre-installed on the new doors you want supplied.
 More and more contractors are recognizing the benefit of door hardware pre-installation.

 Whether Beacon Commercial Door & Lock is completing the installation on the job site or if it will be completed by someone else, Beacon can provide the door hardware pre-installed.
 This means that whoever finishes the work on site will have the doors delivered with hardware already on the doors.
 The few items that cannot be pre-installed on the doors will come with the doors when they are delivered so that you have everything you need to complete the install.

-2 Types of Continuous Hinges
+2 Types of Magnetic Locks